-Apple rolling iOS 6.1.1 update out to iPhone 4SAlex Wagner - Deputy Managing Editor, News Desk
+Apple rolling iOS 6.1.1 update out to iPhone 4SAlex Wagner - Editorial Director of News and Content

 Have an iPhone 4S?
 Then you'll want to fire up ye olde Software Update, because Apple has begun rolling out an update to iOS 6.1.1 for last-gen handset.
 As spotted by The Next Web, the update is build number 10B145 and is available for download manually right here.
 According to the changelog provided by Apple, the iOS 6.1.1 update addresses an issue "that could impact cellular performance and reliability for iPhone 4S."
 This update comes just two weeks after Apple released iOS 6.1 to the masses.

 As noted by our friends at Today's iPhone, iOS 6.1 has been causing problems for some iPhone owners since it was pushed out, with European carrier Vodafone going so far as to advise its 4S-toting customers to avoid iOS 6.1 due to a bug related to 3G performance.
 Obviously having solid 3G performance is kind of important in a smartphone, and with operators telling their customers to avoid iOS 6.1, it's no surprise that Apple rushed to get iOS 6.1.1 out to the iPhone 4S.